Ohtu-bakteerien-tunnistuspeli/Bakteerin-tunnistuspeli/documentation/api/bakterium.md

 ### `POST /api/bacteria/`
-This "/create/" -endpoint returns a Bacterium object, if object was saved successfully to the database.
+This endpoint lets teacher create a new bacterium object and returns this created object, if object was saved successfully to the database.

 ### Response
 |Header|value|